 Morgan State University’s annual Summer Session provides graduate and undergraduate students from Morgan and other colleges and universities the opportunity to earn credits toward their degrees.
-Summer 2014 course listings are not yet available.
-But, for your reference, Summer 2013 course listings may be found using this online search tool.
+Summer 2015 course listings may be found using this online search tool once registration begins on April 1, 2015.
 Course descriptions are published in the on-line undergraduate catalog and graduate catalogs.

 Frequently Asked Questions

-Q. Can any college student take summer classes at Morgan State University?
+Q: Can non-degree or “visiting” students take summer classes at Morgan State University?

 a) a letter of support from their guidance counselor